The super-elusive leadership quality

 Yes, you read it correctly.
 More than rigor, management discipline, integrity or even vision-creativity is the key to successfully navigating an increasingly complex world.

 Surprised?
 Well, think about it.
-We are coming out of the economic downturn and are now faced with a new "normal".
-Industry transformation creates uncertainty, and leaders must use creative thinking to discover innovative ways of managing an organization's structure, people, and strategy.
+We came out of the economic downturn and were faced with a new "normal".
+Industry transformation creates uncertainty, and leaders must use creative thinking to discover innovative ways of managing an organization's structure, people and strategy.